Neural Surface and Reflectance Modelling from 3D Radar Data: Experiments

 \subsubsection{Surface Reconstruction with Dense Input Data}

-We first evaluate the surface reconstruction using all frames of each dataset. \Cref{tab:mesh_quality_comparison} shows that 3QFPI achieves the lowest accuracy error and highest accuracy ratio on both datasets, indicating close geometric alignment with the lidar ground truth.
-While VDBFusion yields a slightly lower accuracy outlier ratio due to its sparser reconstruction, 3QFPI preserves more radar details but also artefacts, which increase the outlier count.
+We first evaluate the surface reconstruction using all frames of each dataset. \Cref{tab:mesh_quality_comparison} shows that 3QFPI achieves the lowest accuracy error and highest accuracy ratio on both datasets, indicating close geometric alignment with the lidar ground truth, albeit at the cost of reconstruction completeness on the \texttt{SNAIL-Radar} dataset.
+While VDBFusion yields a slightly lower accuracy outlier ratio on the \texttt{Viking Hill} dataset, likely because its sparser reconstruction results in fewer radar artefacts, 3QFPI preserves more radar details but also artefacts, which increase the outlier count.
 Poisson surface reconstruction achieves the highest completion ratio and competitive F-score; however, the reconstructions are overly smooth (see \cref{fig:mesh-forest-poisson,fig:mesh-snail-poisson}), as the method fills unobserved areas to generate watertight surfaces.
 This interpolation can introduce geometrically incorrect regions and lead to a high outlier rate.
-SHINE-Mapping achieves high completion and accuracy, but preserves more radar details and noise, also resulting in an increased outlier ratio.
+SHINE-Mapping achieves high completion and accuracy but preserves more radar details and noise, also resulting in an increased outlier ratio.